Thunder-DeID: Accurate and Efficient De-identification Framework for Korean Court Judgments: Ethics Statement

 \section{Ethics Statement}

-All court judgments used in this study were obtained from publicly available anonymized datasets published by \citet{hwang2022multi}, which do not contain any PII.
+All court judgments used in this study were obtained from publicly available anonymized datasets, including those released by the Korean Ministry of Government, AI-hub\footnote{https://www.aihub.or.kr/} and published by \citet{hwang2022multi}, none of which contain any PII.
 To support data reconstruction and model training, replacement lists were compiled exclusively from open-access sources, including government licensing databases\footnote{\url{https://www.localdata.go.kr/main.do}}, public data portals\footnote{\url{https://www.data.go.kr/}}, and official institutional websites\footnote{\url{https://data.seoul.go.kr/}}.
 No private or sensitive information was used at any stage of this research.

 Although the dataset is fully anonymized and all sources are publicly available, we ensured that our data processing procedures—including the creation of replacement lists—adhered to the principles of the Korean Personal Information Protection Act (PIPA).